 - Sauté the onion, celery and carrots together until turning golden.
 Don't rush them.
 It will take about 10 minutes.

 - Add the garlic, potatoes, lentils, herbs, salt, and pepper and continue to cook for a few minutes.

 - Add 6 cups of the stock and the sugar and stir well.
 Bring to a simmer and cook uncovered until the potatoes are fork tender and the lentils have more or less broken down.
 It should take about 20 minutes.
 Check the thickness.
 If you prefer it thinner add the rest of the stock.
 (Remember that lemon juice goes in at the end and will thin it a little more).

 - Add the greens, stir and allow to cook in the simmering soup for 5 minutes, unless you are using spinach, in which case it will be cooked more or less immediately once it's been stirred in.

-- Turn off the heat. squeeze in the juice of the 3 lemons, stir well.
+- Turn off the heat. squeeze in the juice of the lemons, stir well.
 Taste to check seasoning and add more as necessary.
 Check the thickness again.
-Add some hot water from the kettle if you want to thin it down, then serve immediately.
+Add some hot water from a kettle if you want to thin it down, then serve immediately.